community more equitable

 Though we have seen substantial improvement in public safety, some neighborhoods remain highly vulnerable to crime.
 Departments that are stretched thin should be given greater support to ensure all residents can live safe, comfortable lives wherever they call home.
 Advance as a national leader in reducing gun violence, an especially appropriate role given the Valley’s history of gun manufacturing.

 Sheff v.
 O’Neill challenged the Hartford region to look at our school districts differently.
 Thirty years later, school district performance varies widely town by town, creating disparities in income, health outcomes, and incarceration rates.
-As home to some of the best performing school districts in the country – as well as innovative magnet schools – the Valley should commit to high standards in all districts, whether through a regional school district or other innovations.
+As home to some of the best performing school districts in the country – as well as innovative magnet schools – the Valley should work harder to achieve high standards in all districts, developing more effective strategies and not simply relying on decades-old policy decisions.

 Equity & Opportunity: Greater Hartford Community Wellbeing Index (DataHaven 2019), Comprehensive Economic Development Strategy (CRCOG 2019)